Roadmap

 • ElevenLabs — premium voices for VIP clients

-14. LLM Phase 16 planned
+13. LLM Phase 16 planned

-AI-generated history descriptions in 3 languages
+AI-generated product history descriptions in 3 languages

 The release log and roadmap are currently in dry developer language.
 AI writes human-readable descriptions for each active day and each phase — in three languages.
 Ready for the public site.